azurecitadel/azurecitadel.github.io/containers/terraformingAKS.md

 date: 2018-03-15
 category: containers
 author: Richard Cheney
+tags: [ containers, terraform ]
+layout: single
 image:
   feature:
-  teaser: cloud-builder.png
+  teaser: images/teaser/cloud-builder.png
   thumb:
 excerpt: Use Terraform's AzureRM provider to drive Infrastructure as Code.
-The ancient Greeks studied the Platonic solids extensively.
-Some sources (such as Proclus) credit Pythagoras with their discovery.
-Other evidence suggests that he may have only been familiar with the tetrahedron, cube, and dodecahedron and that the discovery of the octahedron and icosahedron belong to Theaetetus, a contemporary of Plato.
-In any case, Theaetetus gave a mathematical description of all
+This was an early challenge based lab but it has now been superseded by the https://aka.ms/citadel/terraform lab.
 ---

 {% include toc.html %}